enysojkova/Eny-S/README.md

 > 10) What advice would you give to students taking this course next year?

-A: Enjoy it and don't skip a class, I did and I very much regret it.
+A: Enjoy it and don't miss a single class, I did and I regret it.

 &nbsp;